 Crime Analysts across the country are becoming the secret weapons for their organizations.
 Their crime products, whether the identification of crime patterns, problem areas, or spotting repeat offenders, are helping organize and prioritize crime reduction responses and community policing efforts.

 To empower these secret weapons, crime analysts must have the proper tools to be successful in their roles.
-In this article we identify the top seven tools every crime analyst must own.
+In this article we identify the top six tools every crime analyst must own.

 One – CAD and RMS